 The Schichttorte German layered cake actually tastes the best when resting for about 12 hours in the fridge so the dough layers can soak up the jelly and pudding.

 I love to hear when you guys actually try to make my recipes and what you think.
-I’ve heard only good things from everyone who has tried my husband’s Banoffee pie which you can find HERE.
+I’ve heard only good things from everyone who has tried my husband’s Boston Banoffee pie.

 So please let me know if you try it, ok?